 We encourage you to think through which of these options would be the most appealing to you and/or your community.
 Congregations and organizations may also want to begin identifying possible community partners (e.g., other synagogues, local organizations, etc.) and finding the right space for the program.

-Given the uncertainty around COVID-19, HIAS is preparing resources that will work either online or in-person (in accordance with public health guidelines in place in March 2021).
+Given the ongoing uncertainty around COVID-19, HIAS is preparing resources that will work either online or in-person (in accordance with public health guidelines in place in February 2023).

-Please contact Rabbi Rachel Grant Meyer with any additional questions.
+Please contact Rabbi Megan Doherty with any additional questions.